 While it is true badgers are commonly found in media, more than half that appear are European badgers.
-There are 2 other badgers of the genus Meles and 3 of their distant relatives we rarely see.
+There are 3 other badgers species and 2 of their distant relatives we rarely see.

 These species are the rarest of all mustelids in media.
 Whether searching for an animated character, educational literature, or even children’s literature, you won’t find anything featuring these mustelids.
-However, it’s understandable given how incredibly rare they are in the wild, and new species of ferret-badgers (like the Vietnam ferret-badger) are still being discovered today.
-Still, it would be incredibly interesting to see how these species would be depicted in media.
+However, it’s understandable given how incredibly obscure they are, and new species of ferret-badgers (like the Vietnamese ferret-badger) are still being discovered today.
+Nonetheless, it would be incredibly interesting to see how these species would be depicted in media.
 Though most of them look similar in appearance, there are currently 5 species recognized.

 The fisher is an odd sort.
 They look similar to martens, and chances are if one were to choose between creating a fisher or species of marten character, the latter would be the more popular choice.
 To date we’ve only found a couple of books featuring a fisher.

 Both the greater and lesser grison are rarely thought of outside South America, and even then they aren’t exactly common.
-They have a similar appearance to honey badgers, but are unique by their smaller stature and more weasel-like structure.
+They share a slight resemblance to honey badgers, but are unique by their smaller stature and more weasel-like structure.
 The greater grison’s black and white fur markings would give it a striking facial appearance in art or animation.

 Despite being well-known and generally viewed in a positive light, martens are seldom seen in media.
 Search about and all you’re likely to find are a few animated characters from obscure series, or educational books about martens; even then those are quite limited.
 Although they are still a rare species outside of visual arts, keep in mind there are other species of martens in existence besides the American marten and European pine marten.
 Other species of martens include:

 Similar to badgers, otters are also commonly found in media.
-Most of the species that receive attention are Eurasian otters, North American river otters, Asian small-clawed otters and sea otters.
-There are 9 other species that tend to be overlooked.
+Most species that receive attention are the Eurasian otter, North American river otter, Asian small-clawed otter and sea otter.
+There are 9 other otter species that tend to be overlooked.

 There have been several domesticated ferrets depicted in media, but their wild polecat cousins are some of the rarest gems.
-Unfortunately it’s rare for creators to put originality into polecat species, since they’re usually just depicted as generic ferrets across the board.
-Truth is, the characteristics of house pet ferrets are profoundly different from that of wild polecats.
-Here are some other polecats and their distant relatives you may have not heard of:
+Unfortunately, it’s rare for creators to put originality into polecat species, since they’re usually depicted as generic ferrets across the board.
+Truth is, the characteristics of domestic ferrets are profoundly different from that of wild polecats.
+Here are 4 other polecats of the genus Mustela, and 3 of their distant relatives you may have not heard of: